Professor and Chair of Oncological Sciences and

 Defining ‘On’ and ‘Off’ Genes in the Early Vertebrate Embryo

-We have recently examined the dynamic chromatin of zebrafish gametes and early embryos, and have discovered that the chromatin of the maternal (egg) genome is reprogrammed to be identical to the paternal (sperm) genome during the first cell cycles of the zebrafish embryo.
-Graham Hickey, Yixuan Guo and Candice Wike are exploring the transcription and chromatin factors and structures sculpt the chromatin landscape of early embryos to define which genes are on, and which are off, at the onset of zygotic transcription.
-We have recently uncovered an ordered pathway of transcription factors, histone variants, and histone modification complexes that ‘poise’ developmental genes for future activation, or alternatively activate housekeeping genes - and how they work to reprogram the maternal genome.
+We use zebrafish to understand the logic of how chromatin packaging helps control genes that regulate development and pluripotency.
+Remarkably, we found that housekeeping genes and developmental genes are packaged very differently in early embryos – both genes have special nucleosomes, but developmental genes are reprogrammed to have special silencing structures (Potok et al., Cell 2013; Murphy et al., Cell 2018).
+Here, Graham Hickey, Yixuan Guo and Candice Wike are exploring the transcription and chromatin factors and structures sculpt the chromatin landscape of early embryos to determine how housekeeping genes are selected to turn on, and which developmental genes are on or off at the onset of zygotic transcription.
+Here, we have recently uncovered an ordered pathway of transcription factors, histone variants, and histone modification complexes that ‘poise’ developmental genes for future activation, or alternatively activate housekeeping genes - and how they work to reprogram the maternal genome.
 Our work in zebrafish embryos complements our work on mammalian embryos, below.

 Chromatin Programming in Germ Cells and Embryos to create ‘Totipotency’

-We previously provided the first evidence that genes for embryo development are poised by chromatin in the sperm cell.
+We provided the first evidence that genes for embryo development are poised by chromatin in the sperm cell (Hammoud et al., Nature 2009), suggesting the inheritance of gene regulatory information.
 We have extended this to understand the chromatin and transcription pathways that are present in spermatogonial stem cells (SSCs), to better understand ‘totipotency’ – the ability to become any cell type.
-To better understand totipotency, the lab explores both the mammalian germline and early embryos.
-To extend our work in the germline, Jingtao Guo, Chongil Yi and Xichen Nie have established a transcriptional and chromatin ‘cell atlas’ of the human testis using single-cell approaches (which we will soon extend to examine puberty) to understand how the germline stem cells regulate their chromatin and transcription during spermatogenesis.
-Regarding our work in mammalian embryos, work by Pete Hendrickson discovered a major driver of embryo transcription and chromatin structure in mammals, termed DUX.
-Here, Edward Grow, Christy Smith, Brad Weaver and Sean Shadle and are greatly extending this work to understand how DUX factors are regulated, and how they help enable all developmental fates.
+Here, we are exploring both the mammalian germline and early embryos.
+To understand male germline stem cells, Jingtao Guo, Chongil Yi and Xichen Nie have established a transcriptional and chromatin ‘cell atlas’ of the human testis using single-cell approaches, which have recently extended to provide atlases of puberty and transfemales – and will next study aging.
+Regarding our work in mammalian embryos, work by Pete Hendrickson discovered a major driver of embryo transcription and chromatin structure in mammals, termed DUX (Nature Genetics, 2016).
+Remarkably, DUX expression in embryonic stem cells can covert them to cells that are truly totipotent, which can create both embryonic and extra-embryonic tissues.
+Here, Edward Grow, Christy Smith, Brad Weaver and Sean Shadle and are greatly extending this work to understand how DUX factors are regulated, how they regulate developmental potential, and how they are misregulated in cancer and disease.

 Guo J, Grow EJ, Yi C, Mlcochova H, Maher GJ, Lindskog C, Murphy PJ, Wike CL, Carrell DT, Goriely A, Hotaling JM, Cairns BR.
 (2017) Chromatin and Single-Cell RNA-Seq Profiling Reveal Dynamic Signaling and Metabolic Transitions during Human Spermatogonial Stem Cell Development.
 Cell Stem Cell 21(4):533-546